-- 1. Disconnect the drill press from the power source. - 2.
-Lift up the belt and pulley guard (A) Fig. 27. - 3.
-Release belt tension by loosening tension lock knob (B) Fig. 27, and pivoting the motor (D) toward the front of the drill press. - 4.
-While holding the motor toward the front of the drill press head, position the belt (C) on the desired steps of the motor and spindle pulleys, as shown in Fig. 27. - 5.
-After the belt is positioned on the desired steps of the motor and spindle pulleys, pivot motor (D) Fig. 27, away from the drill press head until the belt is properly tensioned and tighten tension lock knob (B).
+- 1. DISCONNECT TOOL FROM POWER SOURCE. - 2.
+Lift up the belt and pulley guard (A) Fig. 29. - 3.
+Release belt tension by loosening tension lock knob (B) Fig. 29, and pivoting the motor toward the front of the drill press, as shown. - 4.
+While holding the motor toward the front of the drill press head, position the belt (C) on the desired steps of the motor and spindle pulleys, as shown in Fig. 29.
+A belt positioning chart (D) is provided on the inside top cover of the drill press for your convenience.

+5. After the belt is positioned on the desired steps of the motor and spindle pulleys, pivot motor away from the drill press head until the belt is properly tensioned and tighten tension lock knob (B) Fig. 30.
 The belt should be just tight enough to prevent slipping.
 Excessive tension will reduce the life of the belt, pulleys and bearings.
-Correct tension is obtained when the belt (C) can be flexed about 1" out of line midway between the pulleys using light finger pressure.
+Correct tension is obtained when the belt (C) can be flexed about one inch out of the line midway between the pulleys using light finger pressure.